Applied Accounting, Certificate II

 Overview

 The Applied Accounting Program is designed to prepare students for various career opportunities in the bookkeeping and accounting industry.
 Emphasis is placed on computing, classifying, and recording numerical data to keep financial records complete.
-Perform any combination of routine calculating, posting, and verifying duties to obtain primary financial data for use in maintaining accounting records. ther woMay also check the accuracy of figures, calculations, and posting pertaining to business transactions recorded by orkers.
-This program is intended to provide a foundation on which graduates can build a bookkeeping/ accounting career through expanded experiences and/or further education.
+Students will perform any combination of routine calculating, posting, and verifying duties to obtain primary financial data for use in maintaining accounting records.
+Studetns will also check the accuracy of figures, calculations, and posting pertaining to business transactions recorded by workers.
+This program is intended to provide a foundation on which graduates can build a bookkeeping/accounting career through expanded experiences and/or further education.

 The Applied Accounting, Certificate II leads to an Associate of Applied Science in Applied Accounting.